 Let’s now apply this to our role as parents.
 Today, we will look at the blessings your children can expect to receive if they choose a path of obedience.

 You will notice that these blessings are not in the form of material rewards, gifts or treats.
-While there certainly is a place in parenting for these types of rewards, as a general rule they are a cheap substitute for the substantive, internal blessings that come from obedience.
+These have their place at times but as a general rule they are a cheap substitute for the substantive, internal blessings that come from obedience.
 Feel free to add your own ideas for blessings in the comments section below.
-Here are some things you can point out to your child regarding obedience:

 You will feel joyful

 Obedience actually feels better.
 Point out to your child how you see an obedient heart reflected in their overall mood.
-You can say, “I have noticed that you smile more when you are obedient.”
+You can say, “I have noticed that you smile a lot more when you are follow the family rules.”

 You will enjoy a positive family mood